secretstartups/handbook/sales/field-operations/sales-systems/gtm-technical-documentation/index.html.md

 ## TAM Team Stamping

 **Business Process this supports:** This process supports our TAM Team Tracking Alignment and Compensation.
-See the business handbook section [here](/customer-success/tam/services/#parent-child-accounts-and-business-units).
+See the business handbook section [Coming Soon](#)

 **Relevant fields**
 - User Object: